 Self-Assessment 1: Subscription Management Methods

-In this Self-Assessment, you will review Chargify's mgmt methods, and select the best method for your business.
+In this Self-Assessment, you will review Advanced Billing's mgmt methods, and select the best method for your business.

 You most likely have an idea of what method you want to use.
 Before implementing, make sure to review the Subscription Management Overview, to confirm all feature availability.